solargrammars/solargrammars.github.io/_drafts/color-gates.md

 modify the spatial position.
 That could be an interesting experiment: to check how much the task changes de vectors we associate, in advance, to a defined color.

 Ok, having such model ready, and the data we discussed above, we can start our main experiment.
 Lets compare the gating model against the following baselines:

-- Glove+: We use Glove as initial trainable vector representation
-- Just char-based
+- Word-level LSTM, initialized with  Glove vectors (trainable).
+- Character-based LSTM,  initializing char vectors randomly.
-- Combine char LSTM + Glove by simple contatenation
+- Combine Character-level LSTM  and Word-level by contatenation

+We can compare the outoput of those models to see if the gating mechanism shows advantajes in both quantitative  (MSE loss) and qualitative ways.